CheeseNacho2/Strawberry-vs.-Blueberry/README.txt

 🍓 Berry Classifier

-A simple CNN that classifies images as strawberries or blueberries, with a Gradio web UI and live retraining support.
+A simple CNN that classifies images as strawberries or blueberries, with a Gradio web UI and live retraining based on user feedback.

 Setup